liminalvillage/holons/README.md

 As members cannot give appreciation to themselves, we obtain an altruistic peer to peer signal to highlight the people who have significantly advanced the project or have closely collaborated to the other members.
 Doing care work for your hack team?
 If people "appreciate" your efforts you will receive a proportional amount of the income according to the appreciation graph.
 Same thing goes for design, development, logistics, marketing etc. This setup allows for people to work across multiple teams and work wherever they are appreciated, wherever they are.

+Holons can also be nested and as people can join different holons, they will receive funds from multiple streams within the same organization, and also across different organizations.
-Holons can also be nested:  a marketing holon could receive funds from the appreciation sent over from the sales holon, and in turn it would be split the received funds to its members.
-As people can join different holon, they receive funds from multiple streams within the same organization, and also across different organizations.
+A marketing holon could receive funds from the appreciation sent over from the sales holon, and in turn it would split the received funds to its own members.
-In fact, organizations and projects can also join together into higher-order holons, sending appreciation to each other, and sharing common achievements.
+Organizations and projects can also join together into higher-order holons, sharing appreciation and joint achievements, without having to merge their identities.

+Holons allows for organization and renumeration of open source project in ways unthinkable before.
 It is a completelly new way of thinking about organizations: People will be able to join the causes and projects they care about, contribute and get appreciated.
 Whenever a payment is received (Eg: a price money, a grant, commercial licenses), it will flow automatically through the entire holonic structure, rewarding the right people.

 **Contributors:**
 * Roberto Valenti